khusmann/khusmann.github.io/_posts/2024-04-04-why-prefer-proprietary.md

 #>    -97 TECHNICAL_ERROR
 ```

-But all is not sunshine and roses.
+But all is not sunshine and rainbows.
 When I calculate the `sum()` of the values in the previous listing, I'd get a negative number because the missing values aren't automatically masked out:

 ```r
 sum(x)